- What are the different child restraints that are available?

 This new system, along with approximate ages, replaces the old system of using weight to determine the right restraint and the right mode of use.

 Click here to download the ’Shoulder Height Marker’ fact sheet.

 The Australian/New Zealand Standard for child restraints (AS/NZS 1754) has been amended to allow child restraint manufacturers to include (ISOFIX compatible) lower attachment connectors to rearward and forward facing child restraints.

 The lower attachment connectors on the child restraint can either be a pair of rigid or flexible connectors.
 The lower attachment connectors are incorporated into the child restraint design at the time of manufacture and connect to the vehicle’s ISOFIX low anchorages.
 Note: Not all vehicles are fitted with ISOFIX anchorages.

 Australian Standards approved ISOFIX compatible restraints will also be suitable for use in seating positions not fitted with the ISOFIX low anchorages by using the seatbelt and upper tether system already in use.

 It will continue to be illegal to use an ISOFIX compatible child restraint from overseas.

-- Is one brand of child restraint safer than another?
+- Is one child restraint safer than another?